WrkX/MacAppsDirectorsCut/README.md

 * [FolderPreview](https://apps.apple.com/de/app/folder-preview/id6698876601?l=en-GB&mt=12) (**Free**):  Randomly found this on the App Store.
 Allows your to use your preview on folders.
 Super handy, since I tried that all the time, but ofc it doesnt work out of the box.
 * [Rocket](https://matthewpalmer.net/rocket/) (**Freemium**): Forgot that in my og list, so not really new, but now I add it here.
 Basically allows you to easily add emojis.
 Raycast can do the same, or even the function key on a macbook, but I use Alfred and a normal keyboard, so I dont have that key.
 Instead, I type :: and a popup appears that lets me quickly access emojis.
 If you use emojis, try this.
 The free version should be more than enough for most, but if you wanna support the dev, buy the pro version.
 Alternatively you could use [Emoogle](https://www.emoogle.org/) (**Free, open source**), but it works a little different, so you will have to check if that works for your “workflow”.
 * [Artykul](https://artykul.org/) (**Freemium**): A beautiful RSS Reader.
 It is on the pricier side with ~  60€ (if you want the lifetime upgrade), but most RSS readers with its functionality are subscription based without a lifetime option or cost the same, e.g. [Feeder](https://reinventedsoftware.com/feeder/) (*Paid*) for 49€.
 Currently I am only using the free version, but I will upgrade soon I think!
+* **!!** [AlBattery](https://github.com/whuan132/AIBattery-Charge-Limiter) (**Free, open source**): [AlDente](https://apphousekitchen.com/), just as FOSS.
+Allows you to set limits for charging your MacBook to prevent battery damage.
+I thought it was unnecessary, and I’m still not sure if it’s really needed, but I suppose it won’t damage my battery, so why not use it.
+The only thing missing from AlDente seem to be the statistics, but I can live without them.
+I tested AlDente for a short time, then found this.
+So if you test this and see something important missing from it, hit me up.
+Maybe I will switch to AlDente then...

 </br>